App-vNext/Polly/docs/chaos/index.md

 ```
 <!-- endSnippet -->

+> [!NOTE]
+> It is usual to place the chaos strategy as the last strategy in the resilience pipeline.
+By placing the chaos strategies as last, they subvert the usual outbound call at the last minute, substituting their fault or adding extra latency, etc. The existing resilience strategies - further out in the `ResiliencePipeline` - still apply, so you can test how the Polly resilience strategies you have configured handle the chaos/faults injected by Simmy.

 ## Motivation

 There are a lot of questions when it comes to chaos engineering and making sure that a system is actually ready to face the worst possible scenarios: